 You will be housed in a single room or one shared with one of the children or the second student from another nationality and enjoy a stay with full board.

 During your stay in Ireland, you will benefit from the help and support of a local coordinator.
 This is the person that prepares your stay, selects your host family and takes care of your school registration.

 He/she will be there to answer all your questions and solve small problems that may arise.
 He/she is also there to help in case of problems with the host family, or just to make sure everything goes well.
 It will be your main contact for the duration of your stay.

 Accommodation is included during the All Saints and February holidays.
-It is not included during school holidays (please see extra charges below)
+It is not included, however, during Christmas and Easter holidays (please see extra charges below)